FreeType Homepage

 It comes with simple ‘install’ and ‘uninstall’ scripts.
 Source code is available in the contrib/ftos2 directory of the FreeType 1 source archive (see above).

-These files are currently only available from the CVS.
-It will be available again when our FTP service is back.
-Sorry for the inconvenience.
+These files are only available from the CVS.

 Top